-As a specialist soundproofing company, we deal with a large variety of soundproofing problems every day and our experience shows that most people require simple answers to their questions, (please see our Simple Guides).
+As a specialist soundproofing company, we deal with a large variety of soundproofing problems every day and our experience shows that most people require simple answers to their questions, (read our short Guide to Sound here).
 However, some people would like to understand how soundproofing works in detail and this guide is designed to help you understand soundproofing and the science behind it.

 We are all subject to some level of noise pollution (unless you live in a remote cottage with thick walls on top of a hill) such as traffic noise, humming electrical goods, noisy neighbours and loud music etc. We all expect some level of background noise and in fact we are extremely good at ignoring low levels of noise in our day to day lives, it is only when the noise level increases that it affects us in an adverse way.

 How does soundproofing actually work?